Call tracking is one of the most basic functionalities and most prevalent use cases for CRM.

 How do you do it right?

 Make it informative.
-Subject line should capture the gist, the notes should amplify,
+The subject line should capture the gist, the notes should amplify,

 Make it brief.
 Don’t write a book; not even a blog post.
 If you need to really put down some serious notes to categorize a prospect firm or a major deal, use an integrated tracking tool like Salesforce Quip.